-Analysis of water theft remains challenging given poor data and limited cases.
-However, research within key transboundary contexts offers evidence for improved theft deterrence and critical legislative with institutional insights for other jurisdictions to consider.
-For example, Australia’s Murray–Darling Basin (MDB)regulators have called for greater compliance to protect water market confidence and resource reallocation outcomes, which are critical in drought periods.
-This paper explores the complex legal and inconsistent processes for penalty setting in water theft cases that may drive ineffective deterrence when the value of harm are procedurally downgraded under the legitimate consideration of mitigating factors.
-Theorized certainty and severity deterrence principles for reducing environmental harm and incorporating alternate water values in penalty setting are examined to inform future MDB legislative consistency and institutional transparency, with lessons for other countries.
+Analysis of water theft remains challenging given poor data and limited cases, restricting assessments to higher levels where attempted.
+However, high level research within key transboundary contexts can offer evidence for improved theft deterrence and critical legislative change requirements, along with institutional insights for other jurisdictions.
+For example, Federal water regulators of Australia’s Murray–Darling Basin (MDB), which is a significant transboundary water system, have called for consistency in compliance and certainty across State jurisdictions to help protect water market confidence and resource reallocation outcomes that are critical in drought periods.
+This paper explores the complex legal processes for penalty setting in water theft cases that may drive ineffective compliance when the value of legal harm is procedurally downgraded under the legitimate consideration of mitigating factors.
+We aim to identify applied certainty and severity deterrence principles for reducing environmental and economic harm, as well as how to incorporate alternate water values in penalty setting to inform a future framework to analyse MDB legislative consistency and institutional transparency with lessons for other countries.

 Keywords: water theft, Murray–Darling Basin, legal review, detection, deterrence, penalties